‹ Customer Satisfaction Survey Templates

 Turn NPS Survey Results into Real Customer Loyalty

 The survey segments respondents into Detractors (0–6), Passives (7–8), and Promoters (9–10)—the latter being your most enthusiastic customers.
-These Promoters are the voice of your brand, driving growth through genuine recommendations.
+These Promoters are the voice of your brand, as revealed in Net Promoter Score (NPS®) surveys, driving growth through genuine recommendations.

 Why Customer Satisfaction Is Your Secret Weapon